mingislight/mingislight.github.io/_posts/2025-04-04-driver-behavior-computer-vision.md

 **"Comprehensive Study of Driver Behavior Monitoring Systems Using Computer Vision and Machine Learning Techniques"**

-The system reached **99.1% accuracy** in detecting distraction and fatigue.
+The system reached 99.1% accuracy on benchmarked datasets under controlled experimental conditions.
 It was a strong step toward safer roads.

 ---